Familial Paroxysmal Nonkinesigenic DyskinesiaSymptoms, Doctors, Treatments, Advances & More

 Atrium Health Neurology Specialty Care, A Facility Of Carolinas Medical Center

-Danielle Doggett is a Neurologist in Charlotte, North Carolina.
+Danielle Doggett is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Doggett is rated as an Advanced provider by MediFind in the treatment of Familial Paroxysmal Nonkinesigenic Dyskinesia.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Doggett is board certified in American Board Of Psychiatry And Neurology.
 Dr. Doggett is currently accepting new patients.

 Aurora Neuroscience Innovation

-Taylor Finseth is a Neurologist in Milwaukee, Wisconsin.
+Taylor Finseth is a Neurologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Finseth is rated as an Advanced provider by MediFind in the treatment of Familial Paroxysmal Nonkinesigenic Dyskinesia.
-His top areas of expertise are Camptocormism, Parkinson's Disease, Movement Disorders, and Conversion Disorder.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Camptocormism, Parkinson's Disease, Movement Disorders, and Conversion Disorder.
+Dr. Finseth is board certified in American Board Of Psychiatry & Neurology.